arnabp/Purkayastha_CSCI2270_FinalProject/README.md

 ### Known Bugs

-- Submitting result of player that does not exist will cause segmentation fault
+- Deleting result of player that does not exist will cause segmentation fault
 - Finding next matchup or specific matchup of players that do not exist will cause segmentation fault